-1) Rosters – Any number of players may be added to a team’s roster up to 4 weeks prior to the start of the end-of-season tournament, (2 weeks if playing a split season) by having the player(s) sign and date the team’s liability release form, which is in the binder.
-Other incidences where players can be added are left to the discretion of the commissioners.
-Prior approval from commissioners is required.
+1) Rosters – Any number of players may be added to a team’s roster before the start of the end-of-season tournament by having the player(s) sign and date the team’s liability release form, which is part of our online registration.
+If there are players in the end-of-season tournament that are not on the team’s roster, the team forfeits.
+Additionally, players must have played at least once during the regular season to be eligible to participate in the end-of-season tournament.
+Forfeits or addition of players after the deadline are left to the discretion of the commissioners.

 a.
-All players must sign a team liability release form before playing in the league.
+All players must register online before playing in the league.

 b.
-All team members are responsible to ensure compliance.
+All team members and team captains are responsible to ensure compliance.

 i.
-Failure to have a player on your roster will result in 1 loss for your team regardless of the actual play results.
+Failure to have a player registered online and with your team will result in 1 loss for each set played for your team regardless of the actual play results.

 ii.
 A second offense will result in a 3 losses penalty.